 sudo mdutil -aE # Delete existing index

-Alternative: Use Raycast
+Alternative: Raycast

 sudo mdutil -a -i on